 Box Office Total Gross: $183,000.
 (Loss of $30,000.)

-Cast: Gertrude Olmstead, George K. Arthur, Joan Crawford (as "Jane"), Charles Murray, Antonio D'Algy, Hank Mann, Babe London.
+Cast: Gertrude Olmstead, George K. Arthur, Joan Crawford (as "Jane," a Prohibition agent), Charles Murray, Antonio D'Algy, Hank Mann, Babe London.

 Credits: Adapted by Kenneth Clarke from the story by George Scarborough and Annette Westbay.
 Director: William A. Wellman.
 Titles: Katherine Hiliker and H.H.
 Caldwell.
 Camera: William Daniels.

 Peter Good, an idealistic young farmhand, finds that Amy, the girl of his dreams, does not requite his love, and goes forth in search of adventures.
 He arrives at a roadhouse to which Amy has been brought by Harry Benson, a young city sport wanted by the authorities for bootlegging, and climbs into the car in which Amy is being abducted.
 A running fight ensues, which ends when the car crashes, slightly bruising all occupants.
 Harry is taken into custody by dry agents and reconciliation between Amy and Peter follows. ~Studio press book (from AFI listing)